lyyvli/vpc/intl.en-US/API reference/Call VPC APIs.md

 http://Endpoint/?Action=xx&Parameters
 ```

-where:
+Where:

 -   Endpoint: The endpoint of VPC APIs is `vpc.aliyuncs.com`.
 -   Action: The action to perform.
 For example, call DescribeVpcs to query all the created VPCs.
 -   Version: The version of the API to use.
 The current VPC API version is 2016-04-28.
 -   Parameters: Request parameters.
 Use “&” to separate multiple parameters.

     Request parameters consist of common parameters and API specific parameters.
-Common parameters include VPI version, credentials and so on.
+Common parameters include VPI version, credentials, and so on.

 The following is an example using the DescribeVpcs API to query the created VPCs:

-**Note:** To make it easy to read, the API request is displayed in the following format in the document:
+**Note:** To make it easy to read, the API request is displayed in the following format:

 ```
 https://vpc.aliyuncs.com/?Action=DescribeVpcs